ajmpawlik/CV-Aleksandra-Pawlik/Aleksandra's resume.md

 During the 16 weeks of intensive bootcamp I gained experience in Test-Driven Development with the use:
 * Ruby, RSpec, Rails, Capybara, Sinatra
-* JavaScript, jQuery, Jasmin
+* JavaScript, jQuery, Node.js, Jasmin
 * Python, Unittest
 * PostgreSQL
+* Continuous Integration with Travis
 * Version control through Git and GitHub

 I acquired the ability and appreciation for pair programming.
-I am familiar with modelling along the MVC lines, and creating applications following the principles of object-oriented programming.
+I am familiar with modeling along the MVC lines, and creating applications following the principles of object-oriented programming.

 I worked in three self-organising teams leaning on the agile methodology principles.